googolplex/ya-se-kungfu3/README.md

 # ya-se-kungfu3
-complete implementation of the tutorial at ferris-framework.appspot.com this is a app engine application written in python and jinja2 with ndb datastore
+complete implementation of the tutorial at ferris-framework.appspot.com this is a app engine application written in python and jinja2 with ndb datastore.

+This implementation was developed using

+pycharm education version
+google appengine SDK for python

 modified 16.7.2016 at roger's home to upload the project to github